 Upcoming Shows

-We are pleased to announce the Art Gallery's remaining 2025 exhibitions as well as a draft of titles and themes for 2026
+We are pleased to announce the titles and themes of the Art Gallery's exhibitions for 2026.

 Art and Mass Culture: Commerce Meets Creativity

-An exhibit that explores the dynamic intersection between artistic expression and the visual language of mass production.
+The exhibit explores the dynamic intersection between artistic expression and the visual language of mass production.
 Featuring works including but not limited to pop art, comic books, and manga-style, this exhibition examines how artists have embraced, and critiqued consumer culture through bold imagery, commercial aesthetics, and accessible storytelling.

 By blurring the lines between high art and popular media, these genres challenge traditional hierarchies in the art world, reflecting the influences of advertising, entertainment, and everyday life on contemporary visual culture.